-Being on the road is an exciting time; full of new memories, wonderful people and of course some pretty stunning photo opportunities.
-Of course, traveling also has a habit of not leaving much room for charging a multitude of gadgets.
+Being on the road is an exciting time, full of new memories, wonderful people, and of course, some pretty stunning photo opportunities.
+Of course, traveling also has a habit of not leaving much room for charging many gadgets.

-Which is why whether you’re camping down the road or on a tour of the world, there are a number of non-tech gadgets that you simply shouldn’t leave without!
+This is why whether you’re camping down the road or on a tour of the world, there are several non-tech gadgets that you simply shouldn’t leave without!

 1) Anti-Theft Camera Backpacks

 As one of your most expensive holiday essentials, no doubt you will be worried about the safety of your camera.
-Whether a simple point-and-shoot or a top range of the range DSLR, the memories that are stored on the device are priceless and so protecting them is essential.
+Whether a simple point-and-shoot or a top range of the range DSLR, the stored memories on the device are priceless, so protecting them is essential.

 2) UV Pen

-Traveling in a group can be fun, but also a logistical nightmare.
-Especially if a number of people in the group split up to enjoy different activities.
-Wi-Fi or phone signal may not be accessible at all times, so having a good way to relay messages in your place of residence for the holiday is a sensible idea.
-To keep these messages private a UV pen can be of use to maintain your privacy and keep meeting locations, etc., between your group.
+Traveling in a group can be fun but also a logistical nightmare.
+Especially if some people in the group split up to enjoy different activities.
+Wi-Fi or phone signal may not be accessible at all times, so having a good way to relay messages in your place of residence for a holiday is a sensible idea.
+To keep these messages private, a UV pen can be used to maintain your privacy and keep meeting locations, etc., between your group.

-Whether hiking a mountain trail, out camping or simply being too far away from the light switch can mean a disturbing level of darkness when traveling.
+Whether hiking a mountain trail, camping, or simply being too far away from the light switch can mean a disturbing level of darkness when traveling.
 A flashlight is essential to maintain safety in these situations and to keep you on the right track at all times.

 4) Credit Card Sized Utility Tool